Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Temperature in MD and how to control it
 =======================================
-Temperature was introduced in the previous section as a parameter in the exponent of the canonical ensemble distribution function, see Equation :eq:`NVTPhaseFunction`.
+Temperature was introduced in the previous section as a parameter in the exponent of the ``canonical ensemble`` distribution function, see Equation :eq:`distributionNVT`.
 Via the fundamental Equation :eq:`Helmholtz` this statistical temperature could be identified with the empirical temperature of classical thermodynamics.
 It is not immediately obvious, however, how to use these concepts to define and measure